Snapr/snapr-android/VS_PINK_README.md

 appName | String | The name of your application loggingEnabled | Boolean (`true` or `false`) | Indicates whether SnaprKit should log events.
-You should set this to false, unless instructed otherwise by Snapr. environment | String (`dev-android` or `live-android`) | Tells SnaprKit whether to use production or development servers facebookAppIdLive | String (numeric value) | This is the Facebook app id when using the production environment.
-Leave this blank to disable native Facebook functionality and fall back to the web-based Facebook functionality. facebookAppIdDev | String (numeric value) | This is the Facebook app id when using the development environment.
+You should set this to false, unless instructed otherwise by Snapr. environment | String (`dev-android` or `live-android`) | Tells SnaprKit whether to use production or development servers facebookAppIdLive | Number | This is the Facebook app id when using the production environment.
+Leave this blank to disable native Facebook functionality and fall back to the web-based Facebook functionality. facebookAppIdDev | Number | This is the Facebook app id when using the development environment.
 Leave this blank to disable native Facebook functionality and fall back to the web-based Facebook functionality. autoClearFailedUploads |  Boolean (`true` or `false`) | Indicates whether SnaprKit should clear failed uploads from queue.
 Set this to `true` for apps which do not have a full queue manager to prevent the queue from getting blocked.
-Set to `true` for PinkNation.
+Set to `true` for PinkNation. locationTimeoutInterval | Number | Indicates the maximum number of seconds to wait for a location before timing out. locationFailureTimeoutInterval | Number | Indicates the number of seconds to wait after a location retrieval failed before trying to retrieve the location again.

 ### 3.5 Resources
 For VS Pink, we have provide additional image resouces to customize the look and feel of the graphics effects module.